 3. Accountable Advance

-For travellers without a Corporate Travel and Hospitality Card, and for those destinations where credit cards are not readily accepted, accountable advances are available.
-Use of this payment mechanism should be extremely limited as it is the least economical method of payment for the University.
-It requires the University to disburse cash earlier than with the Corporate Travel and Hospitality Card, or a personal credit card.
+For travellers without a Travel and Hospitality Card, and for those destinations where credit cards are not readily accepted, accountable advances are available.
+Use of this payment option should be extremely limited as it is the least economical method of payment for the University.
+It requires the University to disburse cash earlier than with the Travel and Hospitality Card, or a personal credit card.

 See Accountable Advances which discusses alternatives to an accountable advance, when an accountable advance is appropriate/inappropriate, the accountability issues surrounding this form of payment and provides links to related forms for obtaining and settling an accountable advance.